BabylonJS/BabylonNative/BUILDING.md

 # Building

 This quick overview will help you get started developing in the Babylon Native repository.
-We support development on Windows and macOS.
+We support development on Windows, macOS, and Linux.
 This overview is intended for developers familiar with common native development practices.

 ## **All Development Platforms**